 Water B gonë delivers a clinically validated dosage of Juniper, as prescribed by the German Commission E Monograph, which is considered the worldwide authority on Herbal Medicine.

 Magnesium is an essential mineral that can help to prevent cramping and ensure proper muscle function while shedding water.
-Many people believe that calcium, potassium or other minerals are needed to help prevent cramping.
+Many people believe that calcium, potassium, or other minerals are needed to help prevent cramping.
 However, when shedding water, research shows that the only mineral needed to prevent cramping and ensure proper muscle function is magnesium.
+Foods particularly rich in magnesium include raw almonds, bananas, cacao, seeds, leafy greens, raw pumpkin seeds, spinach, cashews, soybeans, edamame, and raw peanuts.